Whistle shut down August 2025. Fi Series 3 is the only one still working; former Whistle users should pick Tractive DOG 6 for health monitoring.

 - USB-C charging (finally, no proprietary cables)

 The entry cost is lower too.
-The Tractive DOG 6 runs $49.99 for the device with plans starting at $5/month.
-Over two years, you're looking at roughly $170 total.
-That's significantly less than Fi's $347 (device + two years of subscription).
+Tractive’s pricing page confirms that the DOG 6 runs $49.99 for the device with plans starting at $5/month.
+Over two years, you’re looking at roughly $170 total.
+That’s significantly less than Fi’s $347 (device + two years of subscription).

 Tractive DOG 6 battery life is about 5 days with all health features active.
 That’s a far cry from Fi’s 3 months.
 If you hate charging trackers, Fi is the better pick despite its limited health features.